Are you a Sorcerer and just don’t know it?

 A Sorcerer is simply someone who connects with the “source” of thought.
 That is someone who meditates and connects with pure awareness.
 This is the doorway to freedom of thought.
 Because of this, the dominant culture doesn’t want you to know this.

 Why do we Associate a Sorcerer with Evil?

-For that reason, the main institutions in control of the cultural narrative demonize people or processes which circumvent their control.
+For that reason, the dominant religious institutions in control of the cultural narrative.
+They demonize people or processes which undermine their control.
 This is an old but effective tactic.
 It’s as old the ancient religions of Egyptian, Babylonian, and Persian from which it derives.
 In fact, these paradigms did not dissolve into ancient history.
 Their doctrines are the bedrock of the Abrahamic religions (The Western Organized Religions of Semitic origin, Judaism, Christianity, and Islam).